 It seems that I haven’t written a “tactical gear review” blog for years, but in fact I use them everyday it’s just a long time I haven’t bought some new gear.

-Reprinted with permission, Please be sure to indicate the source.
+Authorized repost is allowed, please be sure to indicate the source.

 In my last Japan trip, I still used Eagle Industries Courier Bag as my active pack.
 I bought it in the early 2012, it has been with me for 6 years, and it is expected that it will continue to accompany.